Final report for WSP18-015

 3) Support the UT/AZ Annual Range and Livestock Workshop (“range workshop”)

 4) Promote WSARE grants, publications, and services; and conduct outreach in sustainable agriculture (“promotion and outreach”).

-The Utah WSARE PDP Advisory Committee is comprised of three county extension agents, one fruit farmer, one vegetable farmer, and one representative from each of USDA-ARS, NRCS, Utah Farm Bureau, Utah Department of Agriculture and Food (UDAF), and Wasatch Community Gardens.
-The committee meets up to twice per year through “Zoom meetings” (online interface).
-The committee approves the budget and proposed programming, and will review the travel scholarship submissions.
+The Utah WSARE PDP Advisory Committee is comprised of three county extension agents, one fruit farmer, one vegetable farmer, and one representative from each of USDA-ARS, NRCS, Utah Farm Bureau, and Utah Department of Agriculture and Food (UDAF).
+The committee meets up to twice per year and approves the budget and proposed programming, and will review the travel scholarship submissions.

 Education & Outreach Initiatives

 Train agricultural professionals and producers in sustainable agriculture practices at the Utah Urban and Small Farms Conference.

 The Utah PDP Coordinator served on the planning committee for the annual Utah Urban and Small Farms Conferences held in Feb of 2019 and 2020.
 The conferences were attended by an average of 250 agricultural professionals and producers.
 In 2019, the PDP Coordinator organized a half-day advanced vegetable production track, and in 2020, organized a beginning fruit track.
 Also at each conference, the Coordinator was a speaker at two other tracks in each year, and held a booth at the 2-day trade show, highlighting SARE books and flyers, promoting Western SARE grants, and answering questions about SARE.
 The Utah PDP also provided registration assistance for 28 Extension faculty for each year.